Premkumar23-5/Demolayout_Hospital/README.md

 Both the maps are in the same folder.

+Bulid:
+Platform/Package content/Windows or Android
+Note : Android Visual Studio is steup for the Android build

+Inside the Project :
 The Project have two level and each level has different layout.

+We can control in editor

 Customizable bed can be:
 1. Angle of the bed